Rocket

 - Install Rocket with npm install @rocket/js when @rocket/js is missing.

-- Run npx rocket init to create the minimal Rocket shape.
+- Run npx rocket init to create the Rocket starter shape, or npx rocket init --yes after approved

 - Read .agents/skills/rocket/SKILL.md if it exists after initialization and follow it.